92 datasets found

 Abstract

-This cumulative dataset contains statistics on mortality and causes of death in South Africa covering the period 1997-2020.
-The mortality and causes of death dataset is part of a regular series published by Stats SA, based on data collected through the civil registration system.
-This dataset is the most recent cumulative round in the series which began with the separately available dataset Recorded Deaths 1996.
+This cumulative dataset contains statistics on mortality and causes of death in South Africa covering the period 1997-2015.
+The mortality and causes of death dataset are part of a regular series published by Stats SA, based on data collected through the civil registration system.
+The first dataset in the series is the separately available dataset Recorded Deaths 1996.

 The main objective of this dataset is to outline emerging trends and differentials in mortality by selected socio-demographic and geographic characteristics for deaths that occurred in the registered year and over time.
 Reliable mortality statistics, are the cornerstone of national health information systems, and are necessary for population health assessment, health policy and service planning; and programme evaluation.
 They are essential for studying the occurrence and distribution of health-related events, their determinants and management of related health problems.
 These data are particularly critical for monitoring the Sustainable Development Goals (SDGs) and Agenda 2063 which share the same goal for a high standard of living and quality of life, sound health and well-being for all and at all ages.
 Mortality statistics are also required for assessing the impact of non-communicable diseases (NCD's), emerging infectious diseases, injuries and natural disasters.